Orange-Cyberdefense/bof/docs/usermanual.rst

 fully implemented yet so there may be missing content, please refer to `bof/knx/knxnet.json` to know what is currently supported.
-Obviously, the specification file content can be changed or a frame can be built without referring to the specification, we discuss it further in the advanced usage section.
+Obviously, the specification file content can be changed or a frame can be built without referring to the specification, we discuss it further in the "Advanced usage" section (not available yet).

 .. code-block:: python